squidbus/UnleashedRecomp/docs/DUMPING-en.md

 >
 > For Xbox 360 S|E hard drives, this enclosure is glued shut and removing the hard drive may be an irreversible process!
 >
-> **It is highly recommended** that you obtain the official Xbox 360 Hard Drive Transfer Kit in order to proceed.
+> **It is highly recommended** that you obtain the official Xbox 360 Hard Drive Transfer Cable in order to proceed.

 6. Download [the latest release of Velocity](https://github.com/Gualdimar/Velocity/releases/download/xex%2Biso-branch/Velocity-XEXISO.rar) and open the `*.rar` file using [7-Zip](https://7-zip.org/download.html), then extract its contents anywhere that's convenient to you.
 7. Create a new folder anywhere that's convenient to you for storing the game files.